Jostikas/PatRec/README.md

 * HavenOnDemand
 * IBM Watson Speech Recognition

+For evaluation, the usernames and passwords for IBM and Haven have been hardcoded.

+As an evolution, a voice extraction implementation is included in `extract-center.py`, based on http://www.virtualdub.org/blog/pivot/entry.php?id=102 It is accessible via make as `make center` and accepts the same arguments as the other tasks.
+It has not been included in the workflow, as a need for it only became apparent as we ran the dataset for the poster.
+As such, it is tested only on short snippets of sound.

 ### Requirements:
 * GNU Make
 * Python 3.5 (3.4 should work, but is untested)